-People connect with brands that share the same values and ideals and that are not afraid to defend them in public.
-In other words: consumers demand from brands that they behave in a more human way.
-Though, they are still brands and therefore, they should find the right tone and balance between too friendly and too impersonal.
+People connect with brands that share the same values and ideals, and who are not afraid to defend them in public.
+In other words, consumers demand from brands that they behave in a more human way.
+They are still brands, however, and should find the right balance between too friendly and too impersonal.

-The constant exposition on social media from brands, institutions and individuals has largely contributed to reinforce the unique needs of customers.
-People can stand out of the crowd and speak loud and clear about their wishes and hopes and brands need to engage.
+The constant use of social media by brands, institutions and individuals has reinforced the unique needs of customers.
+People can stand out from the crowd by speaking loud and clear about their wishes and hopes.
+Brands need to engage.

 In other words: people want brands that are transparent and ethical.
 Also, brands that care for them and contribute positively to their lives as individuals.

-Action and brand transparency go hand in hand.
+Action and brand relationship go hand in hand

 Customers want brands to act with consistency and transparency.
-This involves, for instance, not just supporting the movement Black Lives Matter on Twitter, but being actually diverse.
-Not just saying “there is not planet B”, but selling eco-friendly products, etc.
+This involves, for instance, not just supporting the Black Lives Matter movement or Pride Month on Twitter, but actually being diverse and inclusive in reality.
+Not just saying “There is no planet B”, but selling eco-friendly products.

 Before it was the brands who had the upper hand and told consumers what they needed.
 Today, consumers have a lot of information and they can choose what to buy, positioning themselves at the same level as brands.